awconway/hfnosedrct/README.md

 <!-- badges: end -->

-> This repository hosts raw data and code for the statistical analyses.
+> This repository hosts raw data and code required to completely
-> All code is in `R`.
-The drake package was used to manage the workflow.
+> reproduce the statistical analyses.
+All code is in `R`.
+The drake
+> package was used to manage the workflow.

 ## Reproducible analysis with Docker